-New Poll: Donald Trump’s Approval Ratings Plunge Into ‘Uncharted Territory
+New Poll: Donald Trump’s Approval Ratings Plunge Into ‘Uncharted Territory’

 Newsweek called him the “least popular president ever” and reported Friday’s Gallup poll had him at a stunningly low 34 percent.
 Meanwhile, he was stuck at just 35 percent for the rest of the week, with a full 60 percent of respondents outright saying they disapproved.

 Nor does Donald Trump fare much better in other polls.
 The polling gurus at 538 have him at an only slightly better 38 percent approval rating with 57 percent giving him the thumbs down.
-But wait.
-Surely the folks at the more right-leaning Rasmussen Reports has better news for the president.
-Alas, even their more conservative respondents handed him a sad 42 percent approval rating with 56 percent saying they disapprove of the job he’s doing.
+Even the more right-leaning Rasmussen Reports has their more conservative respondents handing him a sad 42 percent approval rating with 56 percent saying they disapprove of the job he’s doing.

-These numbers are low enough to make any president and their administration worry.
-But guess what?
-Time warns these dismal numbers could plunge even lower.
+These numbers are low enough to make any president and their administration worry, and Time even warns that these dismal numbers could plunge even lower.

-Anthony De Rosa, digital producer for The Daily Show with Trevor Noah, took to Twitter and observed no U.S. president has ever had such low approval ratings for so long.
+Anthony De Rosa, digital producer for The Daily Show with Trevor Noah, took to Twitter and observed that no U.S. president has ever had such low approval ratings for so long.
 He then links to an article from PBS that proclaims these numbers have reached “uncharted territory.”

 No President has ever held an approval rating below 40% for as long as Trump has. https://t.co/9Pymx6PEpM